Guide to mulching

 When the practice of mulching become popular in Australian gardens in the 1980s and 90s, it was thought that the thicker the mulch layer the better.
 Ongoing studies of the link between mulch and soil moisture have shown there is an optimum thickness and particle size for mulch.

-Mulch containing particles above 20 to 30 millimetres allows good air circulation around plants and also allows water from rain or irrigation to easily reach the soil below.
-The best mulch has more than 80 percent of its particles larger than 50 millimetres and should be applied at no greater depth than 50 millimetres.
-Good options include bark flakes, composted bark and chopped lucerne or sugar cane.
+Mulch containing particles above 20 to 30 millimeters allows good air circulation around plants and also allows water from rain or irrigation to easily reach the soil below.
+The best mulch has more than 80 percent of its particles larger than 50 millimeters and should be applied at no greater depth than 50 millimeters.
+Good options include bark flakes, composted bark, and chopped lucerne or sugar cane.

 Fine organic mulch can be beneficial.
 Current recommendations are to apply a fine layer of organic mulch, compost or a soil conditioner to soil and then cover with coarser mulch.

 Importantly, fine mulch should be water repellent, rather than water retentive, to prevent removing moisture from the soil.
 Don’t add wetting agents to mulch.

 To get the mulch right, consider the natural environment where a plant grows, to best understand its need for mulch.
 This is particularly important for plants such as cactus or succulents from desert areas that grow without a great deal of surface organic matter.
 Rocks are the main and most effective mulch in desert regions so a gravel-based mulch is the best choice for these types of plants.

 For other types of drought-tolerant plants that grow outside of desert regions, keep mulches to no more than 25 millimeters and use woodchip or other coarse organic mulch.

 To get mulch right and have a healthy, thriving garden, follow these simple recommendations:

 - The finer the mulch, the more thinly it should be spread.